run-x/opta-docs/content/en/Features/terraform.md

 ## Migrate from Opta to Terraform

-If you have already provisonned your infrastructure with Opta and would like to use terraform instead and keep the existing infrastructure, you can use `generate-terraform` to generate the terraform files.
+If you have already provisonned your infrastructure with Opta and would like to use terraform instead and keep the existing infrastructure, you can use `generate-terraform` command to generate the terraform files.
 Once you have generated these files, you can start using terraform to provision your infrastucture instead of opta.
 Once you have migrated, you can make some changes to your infrastructure by updating the terraform files.

 1. Make sure to run `opta apply` on all your opta configuration files to migrate to make sure that your infrastructure is current.